callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 },
 ```

-Make sure that `linaria/loader` is included before `babel-loader`.
+Make sure that `linaria/loader` is included after `babel-loader`.
 Setting the `sourceMap` option to `true` will include source maps for the generated CSS so that you can see where source of the class name in devtools.
 We recommend to enable this only in development mode because the sourcemap is inlined into the CSS files.

+The loader accepts same options as the [babel preset](/docs/BABEL_PRESET.md).

 In order to have your styles extracted, you'll also need to use **css-loader** and **MiniCssExtractPlugin**.
 First, install them: